Stacked Intelligent Metasurface-Aided Wave-Domain Signal Processing: From Communications to Sensing and Computing: Future Research Directions

 \subsection{Channel Multiplexing}

 In addition to directly processing the phase and amplitude of input waves, SIMs can tap into all the DoFs exhibited by electromagnetic waves.
-Various multiplexing schemes, such as polarization, spectrum, and vortex, can be leveraged to expand the number of available channels, as illustrated in Fig.~\ref{fig_19}. \begin{itemize} \item[$\diamond$] \textsl{\textbf{Polarization:}} The subwavelength structures of anisotropic meta-atoms that exhibit polarization-selective responses allow for independent, pixel-level control over polarization states~\cite{LSA_2022_Luo_Metasurface}. \item[$\diamond$] \textsl{\textbf{OAM:}} Moreover, metasurfaces bestow the unprecedented ability to manipulate structured electromagnetic waves to multiplex information in different OAM channels~\cite{Sci_2018_Lin_All}. \item[$\diamond$] \textsl{\textbf{Frequency:}} Sophisticated meta-atoms also provide unique opportunities for operating across multiple wavelength channels by simultaneously tuning the modulation response and by carefully engineering the native dispersion characteristics of individual meta-atoms on demand~\cite{SA_2021_Li_Spectrally}. \end{itemize} These multiplexing strategies provide distinct advantages in terms of massively increasing the computing scale and degree of parallelism.
-As a result, a SIM can concurrently perform multiple tasks by processing each channel independently.
+Various multiplexing schemes, such as polarization, OAM, and frequency, can be leveraged to expand the number of available channels, as illustrated in Fig.~\ref{fig_19}. \begin{itemize} \item[$\diamond$] \textsl{\textbf{Polarization:}} The subwavelength structures of anisotropic meta-atoms that exhibit polarization-selective responses allow for independent, pixel-level control over polarization states~\cite{LSA_2022_Luo_Metasurface}. \item[$\diamond$] \textsl{\textbf{OAM:}} Moreover, metasurfaces bestow the unprecedented ability to manipulate structured electromagnetic waves to multiplex information in different OAM channels~\cite{Sci_2018_Lin_All}. \item[$\diamond$] \textsl{\textbf{Frequency:}} Sophisticated meta-atoms also provide unique opportunities for operating across multiple wavelength channels by simultaneously tuning the modulation response and by carefully engineering the native dispersion characteristics of individual meta-atoms on demand~\cite{SA_2021_Li_Spectrally}. \end{itemize}

+While these parallelization strategies offer clear advantages in scaling computational capacity and maximizing the degree of parallelism, they inherently require independent channel processing to execute concurrent multi-tasking.
+However, accurately modeling the unique characteristics of these distinct channels while mitigating potential inter-channel interference remains a critical open research direction.
+As the channel density scales within a single SIM device, multiple channels may be forced to share a highly constrained set of metasurface parameters to meet their respective signal processing requirements.
+This optimization strain can introduce significant performance degradation and accuracy loss.
+Consequently, it is essential to rigorously characterize the fundamental capacity upper bounds for SIM channel multiplexing.
+Furthermore, these theoretical multiplexing frameworks must be validated through more extensive experimental verification for pratical deployements.